murrayo/yape/README.md

 For quickly processing and charting InterSystems Caché pButtons support files.

+## Python version

+For writing and testing I am using Python 3.
+Specifically:

+    python --version
+    Python 3.5.2 :: Anaconda 4.2.0 (x86_64)

+For example if you are running default on OSX you will have Python 2.7.
+You can run 2.7 and 3 side by side.

 ## Overview
 At the moment this process has _two_ steps.